Home » Rocks » Sedimentary Rocks » Sandstone

-A clastic sedimentary rock composed of sand-sized grains of mineral, rock or organic material.
+A clastic sedimentary rock composed of sand-size grains of mineral, rock, or organic material.

 What is Sandstone?

-Sandstone is a sedimentary rock composed of sand-sized grains of mineral, rock or organic material.
+Sandstone is a sedimentary rock composed of sand-size grains of mineral, rock, or organic material.
 It

 also contains a cementing material that binds the sand grains together and may contain a matrix of silt-